The

 - Artistic features – composition of the carpet (pattern and colour arrangement), ornament (national pattern and its elements), colour (colour shades or colour solution).

-Second, the register of the Azerbaijani carpet must be compiled and maintained by the relevant executive authority to create a database on the type, school, names, weaving techniques, dye composition, and artistic features of the carpets.
+Second, the relevant executive authority must compile and maintain a register of Azerbaijani carpets to create a database on the type, school, names, weaving techniques, dye composition, and artistic features of the carpets.

 Comments are closed.